1. Introduction#

 by hand or evaluate a mathematical expression like “2+2

-How to start the R console varies from system to system, e.g., users of UNIX-like boxes can simply execute R from the terminal (shell).
-Wi***ws folks can fire up the RGui from the Start menu.
+How to start the R console varies from system to system.
+For instance, the users of UNIX-like boxes can simply execute R from the terminal (shell, command line).
+Those on Wi***ws can activate RGui from the Start menu.

 Important

 When working interactively, the default[3] command prompt, “>”, means: I am awaiting orders.
 Moreover, “+” denotes: Please continue.
-In such a case, we should either complete the unfinished expression or cancel the operation by pressing ESC or CTRL+C (depending on the operating system).
+In the latter case, we should either complete the unfinished expression or cancel the operation by pressing ESC or CTRL+C (depending on the operating system).

 > cat("And now